Sanford Spinners: History

 The 1947 Sanford Spinners were Tobacco State League champions.
-Playing in the eight–team league, Sanford ended the regular season in 1st place with a 86–39 record under Zeb Harrington, who would manage the team for the remainder of its existence.
-Sanford finished 12.5 games ahead of the 2nd place Lumberton Cubs.
+Playing in the eight–team league, Sanford ended the regular season in first place with a 86–39 record under Zeb Harrington, who would manage the team for the remainder of its existence.
+Sanford finished 12.5 games ahead of the second place Lumberton Cubs.
 In the playoffs, Sanford first defeated the Wilmington Pirates 4 games to 2.
 The Spinners won the championship by defeating Lumberton 4 games 3 in the finals.
 Sanford's John McFadden led the league with a 15–5 record and 2.44 ERA.
 Jimmy Wilson of Sanford, led the league in batting average, hitting .385 and Orville Nesselrode again led the Tobacco State League with 32 home runs and 166 RBI.

 In 1948, the Sanford Spinners won the Tobacco State League pennant and advanced to the league finals.
-With an 80–56 record under manager Zeb Harrington, Sanford finished 5.0 games ahead of the 2nd place Wilmington Pirates.
-In the 1st round of the playoffs, Sanford defeated the Smithfield-Selma Leafs 4 games to 1.
+With an 80–56 record under manager Zeb Harrington, Sanford finished 5.0 games ahead of the second place Wilmington Pirates.
+In the first round of the playoffs, Sanford defeated the Smithfield-Selma Leafs 4 games to 1.
 In the finals, the Red Springs Red Robins defeated Sanford 4 games to 1.
 Orville Nesselrode again led the league with 27 home runs and 159 RBI, while hitting .368.
 Jimmy Wilson of Sanford led the league with 145 runs and 212 hits.

 Orville Nesselrode had reportedly suffered frostbite in World War II and wasn't considered a major league prospect.
 Following his playing career, Nesselrode settled in Sanford, North Carolina, opening a service station in 1954.
 “Hank’s,” service station was located at the corner of Endor (Horner) and Carthage Street in downtown Sanford.

-Continuing play in the 1949 Tobacco State League, the Spinners placed 4th.
-The Spinners finished the regular season with a record of 71–62 under manager Zeb Harrington and finished 9.0 games behind the 1st place Dunn-Erwin Twins.
-Sanford lost in the 1st round playoff series against the Red Springs Red Robins 4 games to 2.
+Continuing play in the 1949 Tobacco State League, the Spinners placed fourth and qualified for the league playoffs.
+The Spinners finished the regular season with a record of 71–62 under manager Zeb Harrington and finished 9.0 games behind the first place Dunn-Erwin Twins.
+Sanford lost in the first round playoff series against the Red Springs Red Robins 4 games to 2.

 In their final season, the 1950 Sanford Spinners advanced to the Tobacco State League finals.
-With a 90–44 record, the Spinners placed 2nd in the regular season standings, finishing 1.5 games behind 1st place Lumberton Auctioneers.
+With a 90–44 record, the Spinners placed second in the regular season standings, finishing 1.5 games behind first place Lumberton Auctioneers.
 Led by manager Zeb Harrington, Sanford swept the Red Springs Red Robins in four games.
 In the finals, the Rockingham Eagles defeated Stanford 4 games to 3.
 Hoyt Clegg of Sanford led the league with 24 wins.
 The Tobacco State League permanently folded following the 1950 season.
+Sanford has not hosted another minor league team.

+2021 - present summer collegiate baseball

 The Sanford Spinners came back on April 6, 2021, and Hosted their first game at Tramway part on July 7, 2021 against the Fayetteville Chutes.